mne-tools/mne-hcp/README.rst

 Acknowledgements
 ================

-This project is supported by the AWS Cloud Credits fo Research program and bu the ERC starting grant ERC StG 263584 issued to Virginie van Wassenhove.
+This project is supported by the AWS Cloud Credits for Research program and by the ERC starting grant ERC StG 263584 issued to Virginie van Wassenhove.

 I acknowledge support by Alex Gramfort, Mainak Jas, Jona Sassenhagen, Giorgos Michalareas, Eric Larson, Danilo Bzdok, and Jan-Mathijs Schoffelen for discussions,